 The clearest example of near-direct translation, of both form and decoration, from brick to stone is the Qutb Minar in Delhi.
 It is closely based on the form of earlier Ghurid and Ghaznavid minarets in Afghanistan, with the tapering of the Ghurid minaret of Jam and the stellate plan of the Ghaznavid minarets in Ghazni, and features relatively little in the way of Hindu ornament, but has extensive inscriptions in Arabic.

 One formal element which appears to have emerged in the north-west of Iran in the second half of the twelfth century, and migrated to both Anatolia and India during the period spanning the late twelfth through to the late thirteenth centuries, is the use of twinned minarets over a portal.
 One of the earliest known, although now lost, examples was at the portal to the Momine Hatun tomb in Nakhchivan, with subsequent examples found from as far afield as Konya, in western Anatolia, Yazd in central Iran and Ajmer in India.
 The Iranian and Anatolian examples are all brick-built, even if, as is the case in Konya, Sivas and Erzurum, the portals upon which they are placed are built of stone.
-In contrast, the truncated remains of the two minarets atop the corners of the central elevated section of the screen added to the Adhai din ka Jhompara Mosque in Ajmer by Iltutmish in 1229-30 are, like the rest of the screen, built entirely in stone (figure 1).
-Their ribbed form is very similar to the far larger Qutb Minar built in Delhi in 1199, as is the use of collars and a visible taper.
+In contrast, the truncated remains of the two minarets atop the corners of the central elevated section of the screen added to the Adhai din ka Jhompara Mosque in Ajmer by Iltutmish in 627/1229-30 are, like the rest of the screen, built entirely in stone (figure 1).
+Their ribbed form is very similar to the far larger Qutb Minar built in Delhi between 595 and 634/1199 and 1236, as is the use of collars and a visible taper.

 In a near-contemporary text, the Jawāmi‘ al-Ḥikāyāt of Sadīd al-Dīn Muḥammad ‘Awfi, the epigraphic collars on the Qutb Minar in Delhi are compared with an amulet inscribed with Qur’anic verses strung around the neck of a believer.
 If, in the words of Finbar Barry Flood, the minarets was “implicitly anthropomorphized” by such a comparison, then it is possible that such an interpretation may be applied to the smaller, later pair of minarets at Ajmer.